ereiskind/Alma_Automation/README.md

-# Alma_Automation
+# Alma Automation
-Info and code for using Alma
+This repo contains info about Alma and using it with code.